-When in Indonesia, and Bali in specific it’s a must to try Kopi Luwak coffee at least once.
+When traveling to Indonesia, and Bali in specific it’s a must to try Kopi Luwak coffee at least once.
 You can get Starbucks when back at home but if you want a cup of Kopi Luwak coffee outside of Indonesia it will cost you.

 What Is Kopi Luwak?

-Kopi is the Indonesian word for coffee, and Luwak is a the local name of the Asian palm civet in Sumatra.
-Kopi luwak is the coffee that has been digested by an Asian palm civet.
+Kopi is the Indonesian word for coffee and Luwak is the local name of the Asian palm civet in Sumatra.
+Kopi Luwak is the coffee that has been digested by an Asian palm civet.
 The civet eats the coffee cherries, the cherries go through the digestive track and fermentation occurs, and then they pass through the intestines and eventually pooped out.
 The coffee cherries are then picked out from poop aka poop coffee.

 Where Does Kopi Luwak Coffee Originate?

 Kopi luwak came about in the 18th century in the Dutch East Indie islands of Java and Sumatra in Indonesia.
-Now-a-days Kopi Luwak is mainly produced on the Indonesian islands of Sumatra, Java, Bali and Sulawesi.
-The Philippines, East Timor and Vietnam are also making similar versions of poop coffee.
+Nowadays it’s mainly produced on the Indonesian islands of Sumatra, Java, Bali, and Sulawesi.
+The Philippines, East Timor, and Vietnam are also making similar versions of poop coffee.